uptane/uptane.github.io/deployment/key_management.md

 The timestamp, snapshot, and targets roles MAY each use a single key, because using more keys does not add to security, since these keys are online, and attackers who compromise the repository can always use these online keys.

-## ECU keys and the Inventory Database

-In order for the Director repository to perform its various functions, it MAY also contain an *inventory database* that allows it to read and write information about vehicles and ECUs, such as:

-1. Unique vehicle identifiers (e.g., VIN).
-2. Unique ECU identifiers (e.g., serial numbers).
-3. Which ECUs are primaries.
-4. The ECU keys used to verify vehicle version manifests, or encrypt images per ECU, as well as associated information, such as the cryptographic algorithm.
-5. Metadata about all available images for all ECUs on all vehicles, as well as dependencies and conflicts between images for different ECUs.
-This information will be used for dependency resolution.

-An OEM is free to implement the inventory database however it desires, similar to the storage mechanism for files.

 ## What to do in case of key compromise
 An OEM and its suppliers SHOULD be prepared to handle a key compromise.
 If the OEM and its suppliers use the recommended number and type of keys, then this should be a rare event.
 When it happens, however, OEM and suppliers could use the following recovery procedures.